syncfusion-content/ej2-react-docs/ej2-react/ai-tools/ai-powered-development.md

 ### API-Based AI

 If you're building tools or applications that use AI APIs (Claude API, OpenAI, Gemini) to generate Syncfusion code programmatically:

-> **Note:** This approach is architecturally a form of **Retrieval-Augmented Generation (RAG)** — you ground the model's outputs by injecting accurate, current Syncfusion documentation into the context window, reducing hallucinations caused by stale training data.

 **How to get the best results:**